A Brightwell-Winkler type characterisation of NU graphs: Characterisations of -trivial and bipartite -trivial graphs

+So we have only to show the implication $(1) \Rightarrow (3)$ of Theorem \ref{thm:LLZ1} which says that if $H$ is $\NU$ then it is $\Ext$-trivial.
+Well this already holds if $H$ is bipartite, as in this case we have the implication $(1) \Rightarrow (2)$ from from \cite{NU2}, and in the previous subsection we showed the equivalence of $(2)$ and $(3)$.
+We will use this to get the implication $(1) \Rightarrow (3)$ for non-bipartite $H$.
+Indeed we show first that if $H$ is $\NU$, then it is dismantlable; we then use dismantlability and the $\NU$ polymorphism to get that $H$ is $\Ext$-trivial.

-\begin{lemma} A graph with an $\NU$ polymorphism dismantles to any looped vertex.
-An irreflexive graph with an $\NU$ polymorphism dismantles to any edge. \end{lemma} \begin{proof} Let $H$ have an $\NU$ polymorphism.
-Then so does $B(H)$ by Fact \ref{fact:BNU}.
-By Theorem \ref{thm:LLZ1} for bipartite graphs, which we have observed already follows by \cite{NU2}, $B(H)$ is bipartite $\Ext$-trivial, and so by Fact \ref{fact:dismant} it dismantles to any edge, in particular it dismantles to the edge $(0,v)(1,v)$ for any looped vertex $v$.
+\begin{lemma} Any bipartite $\NU$ graph dismantles to any edge.
+Any non-bipartite $\NU$ graph dismantles to any looped vertex. \end{lemma} \begin{proof} The first statement is immediate from Fact \ref{fact:dismant} as we have already proved that bipartite $\NU$ graphs are bipartite $\Ext$-trivial.
+So let $H$ be a non-bipartite graph with an $\NU$ polymorphism.
+The bipartite graph $B(H)$ also has an $\NU$ polymorphism by Fact \ref{fact:BNU}, so by the first statement of the lemma, $B(H)$ dismantles to any edge.
+In particular it dismantles to the edge $(0,v)(1,v)$ for any looped vertex $v$ of $H$.
 By Lemma \ref{lem:disred} we get that $H$ dismantles to $v$. \end{proof}